An extract from the Atlantic Hazel Audit Report, by Roz Summers A magnificent hazel tree . Photo © Andy Summers As part of the now…

 - Assign an index of importance based on the presence/absence of key indicator species and assign an index of the threats each stand faces.

-In doing so we hope to raise the profile of this important habitat locally and further afield, promote a better understanding of the habitat and instil a sense of pride and local identity, which together with having a better understanding of the health and condition of this habitat will allow for better decisions about future management to be made.
+In doing so we hope we can raise the profile of this important habitat locally and further afield, promote a better understanding of the habitat and instil a sense of pride and local identity, which together with having a better understanding of the health and condition of this habitat will allow for better decisions about future management to be made.